Byzantine Empire: 1204–1453: Palaiologos dynasty

 Byzantine territories fragmented into competing political entities.
 The crusaders crowned Baldwin I as the ruler of a new Latin Empire in Constantinople; it soon suffered a crushing defeat against the Bulgarians in 1205.
-It also failed to expand west or east, where three Greek successor states had formed: the Empire of Nicaea and the Empire of Trebizond in Asia Minor, and the Despotate of Epirus on the Adriatic.
+It also failed to expand west or east, where three successor states had formed: the Empire of Nicaea and the Empire of Trebizond in Asia Minor, and the Despotate of Epirus on the Adriatic.
 The Venetians acquired many ports and islands, and the Principality of Achaea emerged in southern Greece.
-Trebizond lost the key port of Sinope in 1214 and thereafter was unable to affect matters away from the southeastern Black Sea.
-For a time, it seemed that Epirus was the one most likely to reclaim Constantinople from the Latins, and its ruler Theodore Doukas crowned himself emperor, but he suffered a critical defeat at the Battle of Klokotnitsa in 1230, and Epirote power waned.
+Trebizond lost the key port of Sinope in 1214 and thereafter played little role away from the southeastern Black Sea.
+For a time, Epirus appeared well placed to reclaim Constantinople from the Latins, and its ruler Theodore Doukas crowned himself emperor, but he suffered a critical defeat at the Battle of Klokotnitsa in 1230, and Epirote power waned.

-Nicaea, ruled by the Laskarid dynasty and composed of a mixture of Byzantine refugees and native Greeks, blocked the Latins and the Seljuks of Rum from expanding east and west respectively.
-John III was a very capable emperor.
-His protectionist economic policies strongly encouraged Nicaean self-sufficiency, and he made many diplomatic treaties, especially after Mongol armies ravaged Bulgaria and defeated Rum between 1237 and 1243.
+Nicaea, ruled by the Laskarid dynasty and drawing on both Byzantine refugees and local populations, blocked the Latins and the Seljuks of Rum from expanding east and west respectively.
+John III strengthened Nicaea militarily, economically, and diplomatically.
+He discouraged imports and promoted local production, and he made many diplomatic treaties, especially after Mongol armies ravaged Bulgaria and defeated Rum between 1237 and 1243.
 This chaos was an opportunity for John, and he fought many successful campaigns against the states disrupted by the Mongol invasions.
 Soon after his death, his grandson was usurped by Michael VIII, founder of the Palaiologos dynasty, who recaptured Constantinople in 1261.

 Michael desired to restore the empire's glory through a rebuilding programme in Constantinople, clever diplomatic alliances, and expansionist wars in Europe.
 He staved off the threatening Charles I of Anjou first by recognising papal primacy and certain Catholic doctrines at the 1274 Second Council of Lyon, and then by aiding the Sicilian Vespers against Charles in 1282.
 However, his religious concessions were despised by most of the populace, and were repudiated by his successor Andronikos II.
 He and his grandson Andronikos III led several campaigns to restore imperial influence, succeeding in Epirus and Thessaly.
-They also made several critical mistakes, including dismissing the fleet in 1285, hiring the mercenary Catalan Company, who turned on the Byzantines, in the 1300s, and fighting each other between 1320 and 1328.
+Their policies also weakened the state, including the dismissal of the fleet in 1285, the hiring of the mercenary Catalan Company, which turned on the Byzantines in the 1300s, and their civil war between 1320 and 1328.
 A disastrous civil war between 1341 and 1354 caused long-term economic difficulties, while the Ottoman Turks gradually expanded.